- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Brenna offers a gentle, individualized, hands on approach for people of all ages.
 She provides subuxation-based chiropractic care and uses an approach called bio-geometric integration (BGI).
 She specializes in care for people of all ages and stages of life, with a focus in prenatal and pediatrics.

-Dr. Brenna uses full-spine, diversified adjusting as well as drop table mechanism and Activator.
+Dr. Brenna uses Network Spinal Analysis Technique as well as some Activator.
 She is a Webster Technique certified chiropractor therefore she cares for many women throughout and after their pregnancies.

 What Is Chiropractic all about?